henrietta-k/adapt-learning-wiki/Git-flow.md

 ---- | ----------- | ----------
 `master` | Contains the stable, released code. | yes `develop` | The ‘working’ branch.
 Is the the parent of all feature and release branches, and contains the latest code.
-Develop **does not** contain tested code, and should definitely not be considered production ready. | yes release (e.g. `v2.0`) | A release candidate branch.
-Contains code currently being tested. | no `hotfix/TICKET_NAME` | Self-contained bug-fix.
+Develop **does not** contain tested code, and should definitely not be considered production ready. | yes
+`release/VERSION_NAME` | (e.g. `release/v2.0`)<br> A release candidate branch.
+Contains code currently being tested. | no
+`hotfix/TICKET_NAME` | (e.g. `hotfix/ABU-001`)<br> Self-contained bug-fix.
 Should not be pushed to the core repo, but rather a personal fork.
 Changes submitted as a pull request | no
-`feature/FEATURE_NAME` | Self-contained feature.
+`feature/FEATURE_NAME` | This is also likely to be named after a JIRA ticket (see above).<br> Self-contained feature.
 Should not be pushed to the core repo, but rather a personal fork.
 Changes submitted as a pull request | no

 We apply the following rules to the core Adapt repos (i.e. those owned by [@adaptlearning](https://github.com/adaptlearning)):